Booth notebook

 Why it fits

-Living For The City by Stevie Wonder off Innervisions (2000) stays related to When The Heartache Is Over by Tina Turner off The Platinum Collection [Disc 3] (2009) through soul, but changes the pocket enough to matter.
+Living For The City by Stevie Wonder off Innervisions (2000) stays related to My Girl by Otis Redding off Otis Blue (2008) through soul, but changes the pocket enough to matter.
 Reach for it when the stack needs body, patience, and a groove that persuades instead of shouts.

 Track context